Abhey16/my_gazebo_tutorials/README.md

-# ROS 2 Publisher Node - MyNode
+# ROS 2 Publisher/Subscriber Tutorial

-This project implements a simple ROS 2 node, `MyNode`, that publishes a string message to the topic `my_topic` every second.
+This project implements a ROS 2 system with a publisher node (`MyNode`) and a subscriber node (`SubscriberNode`).
+The publisher sends string messages to the topic `my_topic` and provides a service to update the message content.
+The subscriber receives and processes these messages.
-The message published is "Hi, My name is Abhey."
-This project uses ROS 2 Humble and includes necessary dependencies for building and running the node.

 ## Assumptions and Dependencies

-- **ROS 2 Humble**: Make sure ROS 2 Humble is installed and sourced.
-This project was developed and tested with ROS 2 Humble.
+- **ROS 2 Humble**: This project was developed and tested with ROS 2 Humble.
+Make sure it's installed and sourced.
 - **C++17 or later**: Required for standard library components used in this code.
 - **Dependencies**:
-  - `rclcpp`: The ROS 2 C++ client library, used for node management, logging, and publishing.
+  - `rclcpp`: The ROS 2 C++ client library for node management, logging, and communication.
-  - `example_interfaces`: Provides the `String` message type used in this project.
+  - `example_interfaces`: Provides the `String` message type and `SetBool` service type.

-## Code Overview
+## Features

-The `MyNode` class:
+### Publisher Node (`MyNode`)

-- Initializes a publisher to the `my_topic` topic.
+- Publishes string messages to `my_topic`
-- Sets up a timer to publish a message every second.
+- Configurable publishing rate via ROS parameter
-- Logs the published message to the console.
+- Provides a service (`update_publisher`) to modify the published message
+- Includes comprehensive logging at various levels

+### Subscriber Node (`SubscriberNode`)
+- Subscribes to messages on `my_topic`
+- Processes received messages with special handling for updated content
+- Implements informative logging

 ## Build and Run Instructions